zanuka/originator/README.md

 _note: this repo was just to serve as a utility/backup for my module template experiments and is quite outdated at this point.
 Take it with a few grains of salt since so much has changed since the time of initial commits. - mdelucchi_

 #### es6 node module starter
 This is currently intended to be cloned as a starter template for a new node module.
-The npm package will be turned into a module generator or cli tool in future release.

 ## install
 `git clone https://github.com/mdelucchi/originator.git your-module-name`